Fibonacci turbulence: Fibonacci turbulence

 The first term corresponds to the linear terms in the equations of motion, while the second term represents the only possible resonant interactions, since no non-consecutive Fibonacci numbers sum into another Fibonacci number (Zeckendorf theorem).
 For any real $t$, the Hamiltonian (\ref{Fib00}) is invariant under the $U(1) \times U(1)$ transformation $a_i\to a_ie^{\imath F_it}$ due to $F_i+F_{i+1}=F_{i+2}$.
 The transformation (to the wave envelopes) reduces the equation of motion $\dot a_i= \partial{\cal H}_0/\partial a_i^* $ to (\ref{Fib}).

-If $i$ are spectral parameters, they are usually understood as shell numbers with wave numbers $k=F_i=[\phi^i-(-\phi)^{-i}]/\sqrt5$ (where $\phi$ is the golden mean: $\phi^2-\phi=1$), so that power-law dependencies on $k$ mean exponential dependencies on $i$.
-The model (\ref{Fib}) thus belongs to the class of the so-called shell models \cite{Bif}, that is (\ref{Ob}) with neighboring interactions.
+If $i$ are spectral parameters, they are usually understood as shell numbers. \addGF{That means that one can {\it define} wave numbers as $k=F_i=[\phi^i-(-\phi)^{-i}]/\sqrt5$, where $\phi=(1+\sqrt5)/2$ is the golden mean.
+It plays here the role of an intershell ratio, since asymptotically at $|i|\gg1$, the wave number depends exponentially on the mode number: $F_i\propto \phi^{|i|}$.} The model (\ref{Fib}) thus belongs to the class of the so-called shell models \cite{Bif}, that is (\ref{Ob}) with neighboring interactions.
 Coefficients of shell models are chosen to have one or two quadratic integrals of motion.
 In particular, the Sabra shell model \cite{Pro,Lvo} for a particular choice of coefficients (non-surprisingly, connected by the golden ratio) coincides with (\ref{Fib}), which is Hamiltonian and has the cubic integral of motion (\ref{FibA}).